Prediction of $s^\pm$-wave superconductivity enhanced by electronic doping in trilayer nickelates La$_4$Ni$_3$O$_{10}$ under pressure

-To better understand these broad issues, using first-principles density functional theory (DFT)~\cite{Kresse:Prb,Kresse:Prb96,Blochl:Prb,Perdew:Prl}, we have studied the trilayer 4310-LNO in detail.
-Without pressure, our DFT results find that the P2$_1$-c phase has an energy lower by about -48.26 meV/Ni than the I4/mmmm phase.
-By introducing pressure, the monoclinic distortion is gradually suppressed, leading to a high-symmetry I4/mmmm phase at high pressure.
+To better understand these broad issues, using first-principles density functional theory (DFT)~\cite{Kresse:Prb,Kresse:Prb96,Blochl:Prb,Perdew:Prl}, we have studied the TL 4310-LNO in detail.
+Without pressure, our DFT results find that the P2$_1$-c phase has an energy lower by about -48.26 meV/Ni than the I4/mmm phase.
+By introducing pressure, the monoclinic distortion is gradually suppressed, leading to a high-symmetry I4/mmm phase at high pressure, in agreement with previous experimental works~\cite{Zhu:arxiv11,Li:arxiv11}.
 Furthermore, the phononic calculations indicate that the I4/mmm phase of 4310-LNO is stable without any imaginary frequency at 30 GPa~\cite{HP}, as displayed in Fig.~\ref{Crystal}(c), by using the density functional perturbation theory approach~\cite{Baroni:Prl,Gonze:Pra1}, analyzed by the PHONONPY software~\cite{Chaput:prb,Togo:sm}.
 Thus, the pressure effect is quite similar in 4310-LNO and 327-LNO~\cite{Zhang:arxiv1}, where the spontaneous suppression of octahedral distortion under pressure leads to a phase transition from low to high symmetry.

-{\it Electronic structures of LNO --} Near the Fermi level, the main contributions to the electronic density of states are from the Ni $3d$ orbitals hybridized with the O $p$ orbitals with a large charge-transfer energy $\Delta$ = $\varepsilon_{d}$ - $\varepsilon_{p}$, sharing the common character of other nickelates~\cite{Zhang:prb20}.
+{\it Electronic structures of LNO --} Near the Fermi level, the main contributions to the electronic density of states are from the Ni $3d$ orbitals hybridized with the O $p$ orbitals with a large charge-transfer energy $\Delta$ = $\varepsilon_{d}$ - $\varepsilon_{p}$, sharing the common character of other nickelates~\cite{Zhang:prb20,Nomura:rpp}.
 Using the maximally localized Wannier functions~\cite{Mostofi:cpc} by fitting DFT and Wannier bands of the non-magnetic state of the I4/mmm phase of 4310-LNO at 30 GPa, we find that both $e_g$ orbitals of the outer layer Ni have lower onsite energies than that in inner layer Ni.
 The nearest-neighbor (NN) hopping of the $d_{3z^2-r^2}$ orbital along the $z$-axis for 4310-LNO ($\sim 0.694$ eV) is slightly larger than that in 327-LNO ($\sim 0.640$ eV)~\cite{Luo:arxiv,Zhang:arxiv}.
 In the Ni plane, the largest hopping is the intraorbital hopping of the $d_{3x^2-y^2}$ orbital ($\sim 0.519/0.511$ eV for inner and outer layer Ni).
 Furthermore, we also obtain a large {\it interorbital} hopping between $d_{3z^2-r^2}$ and $d_{x^2-y^2}$ orbitals in 4310-LNO, caused by the ligand ``bridge'' of the in-plane O $p_x$ or $p_y$ orbitals connecting those two orbitals.